sikaeducation/curriculum/201/standards/add-interactivity/topics/dom-manipulation/README.md

 * Add HTML to an element
 * Remove an element

-You need to use more methods and properties of DOM nodes.
+You need to use new methods and properties of DOM nodes.

 ## `.textContent`